HHS/simpler-grants-gov/documentation/decisions/adr/2023-10-16-email-marketing.md

 The suggested approach is to utilize Sendy and create a campaign for Simpler Grants.gov within the existing main account for the near-term, leveraging existing knowledge and allowing for faster use.
 This allows for a faster initiation of the process.
 One of the most important criteria given by users of the tool, the Grants.gov Communications team, is the need to be able to send an email to the current 1M current subscribers quickly which Sendy cannot do.
 There are other limitations of this solution so we recommend that we select a back-up option email marketing solution for our long-term needs.

+There are limitations to Sendy and the recommendation is to move to another email marketing tool that is a better long-term solution that works for HHS and the larger communications strategy for Simpler Grants.gov, current Grants.gov, and NOFO.
+This makes it easier and consistent to implement and manage one tool.

 ### Open Questions <!-- OPTIONAL -->